-The Harambee Committee awards bursaries of Tshs 200,000/- to allow children to commence secondary education, and further bursaries of Tshs 700,000/- for children passing into Form V; the bursaries include a modest living allowance because children have to live away from home.
-The bursaries subject to strict eligibility criteria.
+Even these small amounts are beyond most families, so the Harambee Committee awards standard bursaries of Tshs 300,000/- for Forms I to IV (though top students receive Tshs 1,300,000 to allow them to attend better schools), rising to Tshs 1,300,000/- for all children passing into Form V. The bursaries include a modest living allowance because children have to live away from home and are subject to strict eligibility criteria.
 To qualify for assistance a child must:

 Be living on Chole